kuzzleio/kuzzle/doc/2/guides/upgrade-kuzzle/changes/index.md

   - Plugins manifest files are now required
   - `Dsl` constructor from the plugin context is now removed, use `Koncorde` instead (deprecated in 1.4.0)

+## Docker

+Kuzzle images are now built for the two major version of Kuzzle.
+This includes `kuzzleio/kuzzle` production image but also the `kuzzleio/plugin-dev` image for plugin developers.

+The `latest` tag will now refer to the latest version of Kuzzle v2.

+We also deploy 2 additional tags that refer respectively to the latest version of Kuzzle v1 and Kuzzle v2:
+ - `kuzzleio/<image>:1`: latest Kuzzle v1 version
+ - `kuzzleio/<image>:2`: latest Kuzzle v2 version